FAQ

 The Master Electrician Examination is an open book examination.
 You are permitted to bring only the following to the examination (Pre-Master Electrician Exam course workbooks are not permitted):

-3. Relevant Legislation that consists of Acts, Bills and Regulations that relate to electrical contracting and is relevant to the training and examination.
+2. Relevant Legislation that consists of Acts, Bills and Regulations that relate to electrical contracting and the exam (non-electronic versions), such as:

 Can I make notes in my Code book?